WEARING THE BROWN SCAPULAR

 The Blessed Virgin of Mount Carmel has promised to save those who wear the scapular from the fires of hell; She will also shorten their stay in purgatory if they should pass from this world still owing some debt of punishment.

-This promise is found in a Bull of Pope John XXII.
+This promise is found in a Bulletin of Pope John XXII.
 The Blessed Virgin appeared to him and, speaking of those who wear the Brown Scapular, said, “I, the Mother of Grace, shall descend on the Saturday after their death and whomsoever I shall find in purgatory I shall free so that I may lead them to the holy mountain of life everlasting.”

 The Blessed Virgin assigned certain conditions which must be fulfilled: